finos/common-domain-model/CONTRIBUTING.rst

   - Model changes fulfil the proposed design and use-case requirements
   - Synonyms have been updated and output (JSON) looks correct
+  - Contributed model version is not stale and does not conflict with any recent changes
+  - Changes are in accordance with the CDM governance guidelines

 .. note:: It is not yet possible to verify that mapping, validation and qualification expectations have been maintained by looking at the output of the GitHub Pull Request and CDM build only.
 Pleae refer to the downstream projects section for more details.

-  - Contributed model version is not stale and does not conflict with any recent changes
-  - Changes are in accordance with the CDM governance guidelines

 - CDM build process completed with no errors or test failures
 - Review additional samples provided (if use-case is not covered by existing samples)
 - All model components have descriptions
 - Additional documentation provided, if necessary.
 - Release note provided

-- Review feedback sent to the contributor as required via Slack, email or in meetings.
+Any review feedback should be sent to the contributor as required via Slack, email or in direct meetings.

 Post-review technical tasks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^